Search

 In certain cases, a failed bank is closed, all contracts are terminated and its critical financial services are no longer available, including access to accounts.

-So that insured depositors have their money as quickly as possible, CDIC would automatically launch its rapid reimbursement process.
+So that insured depositors have their money as quickly as possible, CDIC would automatically launch its reimbursement process.
 This means that:

 • Insured depositors do not have to file a claim.